BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 ```

 This example shows the derivation of addresses from the BIP-84 ranged
-ndescriptor up through index "2".
+descriptor up through index "2".
 If you check this against the
 addresses created in in the previous section, you'll see they're just
 the same.
 Which is of course the whole point of descriptors!
 They are
 deterministically derived in the same way every time.